Nematic and smectic stripe phases and stripe-SkX transformations

-It is even possible to use stripe skyrmion to create other more exotic pattern like ``UST" mosaic as long as two neighbouring stripes has a distance around their natural width.
-As shown in Fig.~\ref{Fig3}(b), a ``UST" mask is designed in a $230{\rm nm} \times 230{\rm nm}\times 1{\rm nm}$ film that has the same material parameters as those in Fig.~\ref{Fig1} and \ref{Fig2}.
-The film is initially in the ferromagnetic state under the field pulse shown in Fig.~\ref{Fig1}(e1).
-At $t=0$, the STT pulse of Fig.~\ref{Fig1}(e2) is applied on the mask of Fig.~\ref{Fig3}(b), and Fig.~\ref{Fig3}(c) is the final steady pattern at $t=15$ ns in the absence of both magnetic field and the STT.
-This process is captured in Movie2 of the Supplementary Materials.
-To substrate our claim that the both SkX and ``UST" mosaic are the steady spin structures, Fig. \ref{Fig3}(e1,e2) plot the timeevolution of energy $E$ (the red and the left axis) and skyrmion number $Q$ (the blue and the right axis) for SkX and ``UST" mosaic systems.
-Clearly, both $E$ and $Q$ does not change with time anymore at $t=20$ ns.
-Furthermore, it is interesting to notice that ``UST" mosaic is made from three stripe skyrmions.
-Each stripe of skyrmion number 1 has the shapes of ``U", ``S", and ``T".
+It is even possible to use stripes to create other more exotic patterns like ``UST" mosaic, as long as two neighbouring stripes have a distance around their natural width.
+As shown in Fig.~\ref{Fig3}(b), a ``UST" mask is designed in a $230\,{\rm nm} \times 230\,{\rm nm}\times 1\,{\rm nm}$ film that has the same material parameters as those in Fig.~\ref{Fig1} and \ref{Fig2}.
+The film is initially in the ferromagnetic state of $m_z=-1$ under the field pulse shown in Fig.~\ref{Fig1}(e1).
+At $t=0$, the STT pulse of Fig.~\ref{Fig1}(e2) is applied on the mask of Fig.~\ref{Fig3}(b), and Fig.~\ref{Fig3}(c) is the final stable pattern $t=15\,$ns after both the magnetic field and the STT are switched off.
+This process is recorded in Video 2.
+To substantiate our claim that both SkX and ``UST" mosaic are stable spin structures, Fig. 3(e1,e2) plot the time evolution of energy $E$ (the red and the left axis) and skyrmion number $Q$ (the blue and the right axis) for SkX and ``UST" mosaic systems.
+Clearly, both $E$ and $Q$ become constants shortly after $t=10\,$ns.
+Furthermore, it is interesting to notice that ``UST" mosaic is made from three stripes, each one of which has skyrmion number 1 and is in shape of ``U", ``S", and ``T", respectively.

-Only interfacial DMI is considered so far, but the results are applicable to the bulk DMI.
-If the interfacial DMI $D[m_z\nabla\cdot\mathbf{m}-(\mathbf{m}\cdot\nabla)m_z]$ in Eq.~\ref{Etotal} is replaced by the bulk DMI of $D(\mathbf{m} \cdot \nabla \times \mathbf{m})$, using exactly the same mask of Fig.~\ref{Fig3}(b) and the same field and STT pulses of Fig.~\ref{Fig1}(e1-e2), similar ``UST" mosaic as that of Fig.~\ref{Fig3}(c) is obtained as shown in Fig.~\ref{Fig3}(d).
-The only difference is the change of the stripe wall from the Neel-type to the Bloch-type \cite{preprint1}.
+Only interfacial DMI is considered so far, but the results are essentially the same in a film with bulk DMI.
+If the interfacial DMI $D[m_z\nabla\cdot \mathbf{m}-(\mathbf{m}\cdot\nabla)m_z]$ in Eq.~\ref{Etotal} is replaced by the bulk-type DMI of $D[\mathbf{m} \cdot (\nabla \times \mathbf{m})]$, using exactly the same mask of Fig.~\ref{Fig3}(b) and the same field and STT pulses of Fig.~\ref{Fig1}(e1-e2), similar ``UST" mosaic is obtained as shown in Fig.~\ref{Fig3}(d).
+The only difference is that the Neel-type stripes in the interfacial DMI become Bloch-type stripes in a film with bulk DMI \cite{stripe-skm}. \\